doitian/rfcs/rfcs/0000-variable-length-header-field/0000-variable-length-header-field.md

 Created: 2021-02-07
 ---

-# Add a variable length field in the block header
+# Add a variable length field in the block

 ## Abstract

-This document proposes adding an optional variable length field to the block header.
+This document proposes adding an optional variable length field to the block.

 ## Motivation

 Currently, the block header is a fixed length structure.
 Each header consists of 208 bytes.

 Many extensions require adding new fields into the block.
-For example, PoA for testnet requires a 64 bytes signature, and flyclient also needs to add a 64 bytes hash.
+For example, PoA for testnet requires 65 bytes for each signature, and flyclient also needs to add a 64 bytes hash.

 There's no enough reserved bits in the header for these extensions.
 There's a workaround to store these data in the cellbase transaction, but this solution has a big overhead for clients which wants to quickly verify the data using PoW only.
 If the data are stored in the cellbase transaction, the client has to download the cellbase transaction and the merkle tree proof of the cellbase transaction, which can be larger than the block header itself.

-This document proposes a solution to add a variable length field to the block header.
+This document proposes a solution to add a variable length field in the block.
 How the new field is interpreted is beyond the scope of this document and must be defined and deployed via a future soft fork.
+Although the field is added to the block body, nodes can synchronize block header and this field together in the future version.

 ## Specification